-Until 2013 Doerries was the Director of Choral Music at Olney Central College in Olney, IL.
-Doerries will receive his doctorate in conducting from Indiana University in May of 2013.
-He holds a master’s degree from Temple University in Philadelphia, additional graduate work in music theory from Queen’s College, City University of New York, and degrees in music and biology from The College of William and Mary in Williamsburg, VA.
+Until December 2012, Doerries was the Director of Choral Music at Olney Central College in Olney, IL.
+Doerries received his doctorate in choral conducting from Indiana University in May of 2013.
+He holds a master’s degree in conducting from Temple University in Philadelphia, additional graduate work in music theory from Queen’s College, City University of New York, and degrees in music and biology from The College of William and Mary in Williamsburg, VA.

 In addition to musical pursuits, Doerries’ research on chemosynthetic deep-sea ecosystems is published in the journals Deep-Sea Research and Marine Ecology.
 Doerries collaborated on a discovery expedition to the uncharted ecosystem of the Blake Ridge Methane Seep 300 miles off the coast of South Carolina, diving 2100 meters below the ocean’s surface in the deep-submergence vehicle ALVIN.
 An avid sailor, Doerries crewed aboard the SSV Corwith Cramer, a double masted brigantine tall sailing vessel, sailing from Woods Hole, MA to Bermuda conducting research on migration paths of eastern Atlantic eel populations documenting factors catalyzing their rapid population decline.